MUKILAN0608/Synthwave-Piano-Simulator/README.md

 # 🎹 Synthwave Piano Simulator 🎶

 <p align="center">
-  A real-time, synthwave-inspired virtual piano built in <b>C</b> using <b>PortAudio</b> for audio synthesis and <b>SDL2</b> for animated GUI keys.
+  A real-time, synthwave-inspired virtual piano built in C using PortAudio for audio synthesis and SDL2 for animated GUI keys.
 Supports multiple waveforms, quantum-based note switching, delay effects, and a round-robin note scheduling system.
 </p>